cal-itp/data-infra/docs/datasets_and_tables/gtfs_rt.md

 ### Extraction

 Extraction of GTFS RT feeds is handled by the [gtfs-rt-archive service](../services/gtfs-rt-archive.md).
+For Logs, we are using google cloud logger with a user-definited metric as a sink to output to BigQuery.
+The metric used is 'gtfs-rt-url-errors' and it filters for logName='stdout', namespace_name="gtfs-rt", and severity="INFO".
+Currently all the url-errors are treated as severity="INFO".The destination is bigquery and because the table names are not changable (gtfs_rt.stdout), they were put in their own dataset (gtfs_rt_logs).

 ### Validation